getpelican/pelican-plugins/Contributing.rst

 Details regarding how to write a plugin are explained in the Pelican `docs`_.

-If you want to contribute, **please be sure to read our general contributing `guidelines`_ first**.
+If you want to contribute, **please be sure** to read our general contributing `guidelines`_ first.
 Then you can fork this repository, create a new branch, make your changes, squash your commits, and issue your pull request from your new branch (i.e., **not** the ``master`` branch).